g

 Printer Friendly Version

-editor Meg Grooms
+editor

 BellaOnline's Exotic Pets Editor

-Corn snakes as Pets
+Corn Snake - Corn Snakes as Pets

 Even if you don't have an interest in having a snake for a pet you might want to find a pet store that will allow you ask questions, touch and hold a snake.
 You will have a pleasant surprise.
-I strongly encourage parents to introduce children to a variety of animals, especially the most misunderstood ones so that they can gain a respect for life.
+I strongly encourage parents to introduce children to a variety of animals, especially the most misunderstood ones so that they can gain a respect for all life.

 Corn snakes come in a variety of different colors and patterns.
 They are a member of the Elaphe Gutatta Gutatta species.
 The corn snake ranges from the newly hatched infant to four to five feet for a full-grown adult.
-They reach sexual maturity at the end of their second year to beginning of their third year.
+They reach sexual maturity at the end of their second year to the beginning of their third year.

-All exotic pets should be housed in as close to their own natural environment as possible.
+All exotic pets should be housed as close to their own natural environment as possible.
 Snakes are strong and can easily push open their enclosure lid and escape.
 It is your responsibility as an exotic pet owner to learn as much as you can about the potential pet as possible before making a purchase.
 Always, have their new habitat ready for them before bringing them home.
-Have the enclosure ready with substrate, water, hidey places, a place to climb and a secure lid.
+Have the enclosure ready with substrate, water, hidey places, a place to climb,tank heat pad,thermometer, and a secure lid.

 For a full-grown adult the smallest enclosure should be no less than 25 gallons.
 A glass terrarium with unyielding locking devices works fine.
 New hatchlings can escape through the tiniest of holes, for example the size of the hole in the straw from your soda pop at the local drive in, you got it, plug those holes up!
 If you have children or children visit, keep the enclosure locked.
 Make sure there is good ventilation.